larrcode/larrcode/README.md

 # 👋 Hi, I'm Larry

-🔒 **Aspiring Cybersecurity Professional** | 🌐 IT-Familiar & Eager to Learn
+💻 Aspiring Technology Professional | 🌱 IT-Familiar | 📚 Always Learning

 ---

 ## 🧭 About Me
-- 🖥️ Familiar with **basic IT concepts** such as system setup, troubleshooting, and network fundamentals
+- 🛠️ Exploring core IT concepts including system setup, troubleshooting, networking, and basic security
-- 🔍 Curious about **how systems are secured** and **how vulnerabilities are discovered and patched**
+- 🔍 Curious about how technology works and how systems, networks, and applications stay connected and secure
-- 🎯 Goal: Develop practical skills in **network defense, secure coding, and threat detection**
+- 🎯 Goal: Build a strong foundation in IT support, infrastructure, and security basics
+- 🤝 Excited to learn, collaborate, and grow through structured training and hands-on projects

 ---